Skip to main content

 • Load restraint: inspect headboard tie-down points gates latches and deck condition for safe load securing

-How to complete a trailer annual roadworthy inspection
+How to use this trailer annual roadworthy checklist

 1. Prepare the trailer: park on a flat level surface chock the wheels and disconnect from the tow vehicle to allow full coupling inspection